The Princess and the Frog: Cancelled television series and upcoming Disney+ special

 In December 2020, Disney announced that a television spin-off titled Tiana was in development for Disney+.
 It was also announced that Anika Noni Rose, who voiced Tiana in the film, would be reprising her role in the series.
-On November 12, 2021, Stella Meghie was announced as writer and director, making her the first African-American director to helm a Walt Disney Animation Studios project, but was replaced in those capacities by Joyce Sherri by October 2023.
+On November 12, 2021, Stella Meghie was announced as writer and director, making her the first Black Canadian director to helm a Walt Disney Animation Studios project, but was replaced in those capacities by Joyce Sherri by October 2023.
 Then-Walt Disney Animation Studios chief creative officer Jennifer Lee contacted Meghie for the project following the latter's attempt to pitch a live-action remake of The Princess and the Frog.
 The series would have centered on Tiana as she explores her city of New Orleans.

 A first look of Tiana was revealed in 2021, with the series originally scheduled to release in 2022.
 The release date was later changed to 2023 and eventually 2024.
 In March 2023, the show's page changed to "coming soon to Disney+" with mention of a date removed.
 The series was to be among the first spin-offs of a Walt Disney Animation Studios film to be produced by the studio itself rather than Disney Television Animation.
 Animation services were to have been provided by Walt Disney Animation Studios' Burbank and Vancouver studios, with storyboarding and pre-production also handled at the Burbank studio.

 In March 2025, it was announced that the series had been shelved.
 The Hollywood Reporter noted; "Sources close to the streaming series say that despite best efforts, including several changes to the creative team, Tiana ultimately could not get to where it needed to be given production costs."
 Instead, a shortform special inspired by The Princess and the Frog is in development for Disney+.
 Sherri is still attached as writer and director along with additional director Steve Anderson.

-Potential live-action adaptation
+Upcoming live-action film

-In January 2022, Jennifer Lee revealed that Stella Meghie, originally the writer and director of Tiana, wanted to develop a live-action adaptation of the film.
+In July 2026, it was announced that Colman Domingo and Robert O'Hara were in talks to write a live-action film inspired by The Princess and the Frog.
+The film will not be a remake but rather a spin-off featuring Tiana.